-- Explore the feasibility of creating a regional purchasing group to obtain software licensing discounts. - Post grant opportunities for projects utilizing innovative solutions and new technologies on the regional online communication platform website. - Increase partnerships between local industries and community colleges. - Internship and apprenticeship programs for students - Having industry professionals teach some courses - o Post-graduate career services and career fairs - Develop a program to train counselors and career advisors at NC Works Career Centers to use and incorporate technology into career readiness programs. - o i.e. Tratify software - Continue programs such as Incumbent Worker Training to retrain existing employees in incorporation of new technologies. - Create a regional group of local governments to sign up for Drinking and Wastewater certification programs within the region. - The program is currently offered if at least five people are available to register. - Explore the feasibility of offering a Building Inspections Technology associates degree at Pitt Community College or offering this as a concentration option under the existing Building Construction Technology degree. - Explore the feasibility of adding an associate degree program for Industrial Operations Management at Beaufort County Community College, Martin Community College, or Roanoke Chowan Community College. - Conduct an additional deep dive survey or focus group with more participating employers from across Region Q to identify additional employer needs and expand the gap analysis. - Incorporate entrepreneurship into regional marketing efforts. - Post opportunities for available grant opportunities, low interest loans, and incentive programs for entrepreneurs and small business owners through the regional online
+- Explore the feasibility of creating a regional purchasing group to obtain software licensing discounts. - Post grant opportunities for projects utilizing innovative solutions and new technologies on the regional online communication platform website. - Increase partnerships between local industries and community colleges. - Internship and apprenticeship programs for students - Having industry professionals teach some courses - o Post-graduate career services and career fairs - Develop a program to train counselors and career advisors at NC Works Career Centers to use and incorporate technology into career readiness programs. - o i.e. Tratify software - Continue programs such as Incumbent Worker Training to retrain existing employees in incorporation of new technologies. - Create a regional group of local governments to sign up for Drinking and Wastewater certification programs within the region. - The program is currently offered if at least five people are available to register. - Explore the feasibility of offering a Building Inspections Technology associates degree at Pitt Community College or offering this as a concentration option under the existing Building Construction Technology degree. - Explore the feasibility of adding an associate degree program for Industrial Operations Management at Beaufort County Community College, Martin Community College, or Roanoke Chowan Community College. - Explore the feasibility of adding nursing programs at Martin Community College and Roanoke Chowan Community College. - Develop strategies to attract nurses and CNAs to jobs in the region. - Develop strategies to attract gerontology specialists to jobs in the region. - Continue implementing strategies to attract high school students to enter careers in skilled trades and advanced manufacturing.

-- communication platform website.
-Link to Small Business Centers at community colleges and other small business organizations. - Increase partnerships between Small Business Centers, local governments, downtown organizations and other partner organizations. - Create a Small Business group via the online communication platform to assist in collaborative efforts. - Download or create a resource booklet to hand out to entrepreneurs and small business owners which catalogs agencies, available programs, and contact information. - Increase the number of events across the region which celebrate entrepreneurs. - Explore the feasibility of obtaining the Certified Entrepreneurial Community designation for each county or for the region. - Market the need for employers and sector/industry specific professionals to serve on Strategic Planning Committees for each Career Path. - Develop additional strategies to educate staff at NC Career Center on incorporating Career Pathways into job seeker programs. - Continue development of information sessions to educate parents and students on Career Pathways. - Continue strategic planning efforts to implement current Career Paths.
-Evaluate implementation strategies and make improvements where needed. - Continue working with high schools and community colleges to support programs developed around Career Pathways. - Continue development of additional Career Pathways which align with employer needs.
+- Conduct a regional salary study for jobs in which employers have difficulty hiring qualified candidates. - Conduct an additional deep dive survey or focus group with more participating employers from across the region to identify additional employer needs and expand the gap analysis. - Incorporate entrepreneurship into regional marketing efforts. - Post opportunities for available grant opportunities, low interest loans, and incentive programs for entrepreneurs and small business owners through the regional online communication platform website.
+Link to Small Business Centers at community colleges and other small business organizations. - Increase partnerships between Small Business Centers, local governments, downtown organizations and other partner organizations. - Create a Small Business group via the online communication platform to assist in collaborative efforts. - Partner with Small Business Centers and other organizations serving entrepreneurs and small businesses to encourage small business owners to complete HUB certification. - Explore the feasibility of implementing entrepreneurship curriculums at the middle school and high school level. - Download or create a resource booklet to hand out to entrepreneurs and small business owners which catalogs agencies, available programs, and contact information. - Increase the number of events across the region which celebrate entrepreneurs. - Explore the feasibility of obtaining the Certified Entrepreneurial Community designation for each county or for the region. - Market the need for employers and sector/industry specific professionals to serve on Strategic Planning Committees for each Career Path. - Develop additional strategies to educate staff at NC Career Center on incorporating Career Pathways into job seeker programs. - Continue development of information sessions to educate parents and students on Career Pathways. - Continue strategic planning efforts to implement current Career Paths.
+Evaluate implementation strategies and make improvements where needed. - Continue working with high schools and community colleges to support programs developed around Career Pathways. - Continue development of additional Career Pathways which align with employer needs. - Create a Career Pathways Training Guide reference document. - Career pathways definition needs to be consistent and align between partner agencies. - Explore the feasibility of creating Career Coach positions to serve local high schools. - Raising career awareness could start even at the middle school level.